Oriental Rug Cleaning Near Me

 Invisible particles

-This is the sort of dirt that people cannot be seen with our bare eyes.
+This is the sort of dirt that people are unable to be seen with our bare eyes.
 Dirt and these dust can harm the health of an individual.
-It may lead to issues, when any those particles.
+It can lead to issues, when any those particles.

 02